sohamcoder-2/EDUFLIX/README.md

 ![image alt](https://github.com/sohamcoder-2/EDUFLIX/blob/main/IMG/Screenshot%202025-04-19%20001049.png?raw=true)

 ## 10. VideoPlay

-VideoPlay
+#### Purpose
-Purpose : Displays the playback interface for a selected video.
+The **VideoPlay** page displays the playback interface for a selected video, providing users with an immersive viewing experience.

-Key Features :
+#### Key Features
-Video Player :
+- **Video Player**:
-Embedded video player with controls for play/pause, volume, and progress bar.
+  - An embedded video player with controls for play/pause, volume adjustment, and progress tracking.
-Video Details :
+- **Video Details**:
-Title of the video.
+  - Displays the title of the video.
-Instructor's name.
+  - Shows the instructor's name.
-Description of the video content.
+  - Provides a description of the video content.
-Number of likes.
+  - Displays the number of likes.
-Action Buttons :
+- **Action Buttons**:
-Like : Increment the video's like count.
+  - **Like**: Increment the video's like count.
-Download : Download the video for offline viewing.
+  - **Download**: Download the video for offline viewing.
-Share : Share the video link.
+  - **Share**: Share the video link.
-Watch Later : Add the video to the user's "Watch Later" list.
+  - **Watch Later**: Add the video to the user's "Watch Later" list.
-Recommended Videos :
+- **Recommended Videos**:
-Suggested videos based on the current video's category or related topics.
+  - Suggested videos based on the current video's category or related topics, enhancing content discovery.

 ![image alt](https://github.com/sohamcoder-2/EDUFLIX/blob/main/IMG/Screenshot%202025-04-19%20001134.png?raw=true)